Colorado Non-Resident Fishing License: Cost and How to Get One

 Non-resident anglers aged 16 and older must purchase a non-resident annual fishing license for $120.25, regardless of age.

-For those seeking a brief fishing experience, a five-day license is available for $39.17, or you can opt for a one-day license at $20.46.
+For a shorter visit, a five-day license runs $39.17, and a one-day license is $20.46.

 Cost Breakdown for Non-Resident Licenses